 These processes require some resources to run or finish their execution.
-A sequential order is followed here.
+Sequential order is followed here.
 The process first requests for a resource.
 If it is available, the OS grants the resource.
 If not, the process has to wait.
 After the process has used the resource, it is released.
-If a problem arises during waiting and releasing, it means that there is a deadlock situation.
+If a problem arises during the waiting and releasing, it means that there is a deadlock situation.

 What is Deadlock?

-A deadlock is a common situation in operating systems.
-Suppose, a process is waiting for a resource.
-But that resource is currently held by another process and is being utilised for its execution.
-So, the first process does not get executed.
-Moreover, the other process may also be waiting for a resource to be released.
+A deadlock is a common situation in operating systems where a process waiting for a resource can be executed because that resource is currently held by another process and is being utilised for its execution, therefore, the process does not get executed.
+Moreover, many other processes may also be waiting for a resource to be released.
 A deadlock situation is created

 Let us assume that there are two processes called P1 and P2.
 Resources R1 and R2 are assigned to them respectively.
 So if P1 needs R2 to complete its execution, but it is held by P2, P1 has to wait.
 Similarly, P2 may be waiting for R1 that is held by P1.
 Thus, P2 has to wait until P1 has released the resource.
 As a result, a deadlock situation arises and both processes are not able to complete their execution.
 As the processes are blocked, the system may become unresponsive.

 There are certain conditions that have to occur for a deadlock.
 They are as follows:

 1. Mutual Exclusion

 This means that resources can be used in a mutually exclusive way.
 So, two processes will not be able to access the same resource at a particular point in time.
 At least one resource has to be acquired by a process in a non-shareable mode.
 If not, more than one process will not be able to access a resource at a time.

 2. Hold and Wait